Annel702/Annel702/README.md

 Committed to exploring the seemingly endless possibilities of coding.
 - former MUA  💋, beauty editor, and photographer.
 - 👀 My interest in tech came as a result of working as a convention staff member for large tech events locally on the Las Vegas strip.
-- 🌱  Languages include JavaScript, HTML, CSS, and react.
+- 🌱  JavaScript, HTML, CSS, and react.js, node.js

-Follow my fullstack journey!
+Follow my tech journey!

   ![undraw_Lost_online_re_upmy](https://user-images.githubusercontent.com/96323677/146655167-0b59ed6f-fa3e-44be-a12b-2a2a5eb75f79.png)

   ## Let's connect 🌎:
-  💌 - photolv@icloud.com
+  💌 - annricki702@gmail.com
   - ✍️ Experiments via Codepen <a href="https://codepen.io/Annel702">Codepen</a> ✍️